 Luckily, there is a simple solution to close your gap.
 Teeth Gap offers a product called teeth effects.
 Teeth effects are like little rubber bands that wrap around the teeth which have a gap.
 Since the band stretches out it pulls your teeth inward, causing the tooth gap to close.

-You can visit Dr Rodney Raanan at Beverly Hills to close your gap simply by wearing a band around your teeth.
+You can visit the best Beverly Hills cosmetic dentist to close your gap simply by wearing a band around your teeth.